newaetech/chipwhisperer/docs/debugging.rst

 MPSSE mode takes control of some ChipWhisperer pins, meaning the following features will not be available:

-  * Non MPSSE target programming (STM32, XMEGA, AVR)
+  * Non MPSSE target programming (STM32, XMEGA, AVR, SAMBA)
-  * ChipWhisperer-Husky stream mode
+  * ChipWhisperer-Husky stream mode (will be fixed with an FPGA update)
-  * Control of PDIC, PDID, and the SPI pins
+  * Control of PDID, and the SPI pins
+  * Control of nRST (will be fixed on Husky with an FPGA update)
+  * Control of PDIC on Husky (will be fixed on Husky with an FPGA update)

 You can give normal functionality back to these pins by running the following::